radareorg/iaito/docs/source/index.rst

-Cutter
+Iaito
 ======

-Cutter is a Qt and C++ GUI for radare2.
+Iaito is a Qt and C++ GUI for radare2.
 Its goal is to provide an advanced, customizable and FOSS reverse-engineering platform while keeping the user experience in mind.
-Cutter was created by reverse engineers for reverse engineers.
+Iaito was created by reverse engineers for reverse engineers.

 .. image:: images/screenshot.png

-Getting Cutter
+Getting Iaito
 --------------

-Cutter is available for all major platforms.
+Iaito is available for all major platforms.
 You can download the latest release from
 `here <https://github.com/radareorg/cutter/releases>`__.